This Help File Page was last Modified on 01/16/2020

 3.Create a Work Order for that Job Task, as needed.

-When the "Task Invoicing" screen is opened, default "Amount To Invoice" as the Task Balance.
+▪When the "Task Invoicing" dialog is opened, the default "Amount To Invoice" is the Task's Balance.

-5.Identify the Job Task as Completed by entering that completion date in the Completed field (entered automatically when the associated Work Order is Completed).
+6.Identify the Job Task as Completed by entering that completion date in the Completed field (this is entered automatically when the associated Work Order is Completed).

 ➢Note: The Job Tasks Aging As Of Report may then be used to track how the Service/Installation Department(s) are keeping up with their work (Job Task) requirements.